Never Put It in Writing

-Never Put It in Writing is a 1964 British comedy film directed by Andrew L. Stone and starring Pat Boone, Milo O'Shea, Fidelma Murphy and Reginald Beckwith.
+Never Put It in Writing is a 1964 British comedy film directed and written by Andrew L. Stone and starring Pat Boone, Milo O'Shea, Fidelma Murphy and Reginald Beckwith.

 Plot

 While in Ireland, an insurance executive learns that somebody else has been promoted over his head.
 He writes an abusive letter to his bosses, only to discover that he is to be given another important post with the company.
 He desperately tries to recover the letter before it reaches his bosses.